Financial-Times/notifications-push/README.md

 * `Audio`
 * `LiveBlogPackage`
 * `LiveBlogPost`
-* `All`- all content changes (Article, ContentPackage, Audio, Content), but not Annotation, LiveBlogPackage and LiveBlogPost changes.
+* `All`- all content changes (Article, ContentPackage, Audio, Content), but not LiveBlogPackage and LiveBlogPost changes.
-* `Annotations` - notifications for manual annotation changes

 If not specified, by default `Article` is used.
 If an invalid type is requested an HTTP 400 Bad Request is returned.